taoyangwu/P3ANUT/README.md

 # P3ANUT

 ## How to run overall project
 1. The project was developed using Python 3.12.3.
-It is recommended to use this version of Python to run the project.
+It is recommended to use this version to run the project;  to ensure compatibility.
-2. Install the required packages within the requirements.txt file
+2. Install the required packages within the requirements.txt file bash pip install -r requirements.txt

-3. Run the unifiedGUI.py file.
-This is a GUI that contains all the features of the project.
+4. Run the unifiedGUI.py file.This is a GUI that contains all the features of the project.
+5. Install the required dependencies using the requirements.txt file: bash python unifiedGUI.py
+This GUI provides access to all the features of the project.

 ### How to operate the Paired Assembler GUI
 1. Click load a File in the Forward Read section and select a forward FASTQ file.
 These are denoted by a _001 in the file name.